 Light Vehicle Sales Per Capita: Our Latest Look at the Long-Term Trend

-Note: The charts below have been updated to include Friday's preliminary report on U.S. Light Vehicle sales from Motor Intelligence.
+Note: The charts below have been updated to include the latest report on U.S. Light Vehicle sales from the BEA.

 Here is a chart, courtesy of the FRED repository, of the raw data for the seasonally adjusted annualized number of new vehicles sold domestically in the reported month.
 This is a quite noisy series, to be sure.
 The absolute average month-over-month change is 4.4%.

-The latest data point is the preliminary May count published by Motor Intelligence, which shows a seasonally adjusted annual rate of 16.1 million units, which is a 3.3% decrease from the previous month.
+The latest data point is the January count published by the BEA, which shows a seasonally adjusted annual rate of 17.1 million units, which is a 3.8% decrease from the previous month.

 The first chart shows the series since 2007, which illustrates the dramatic impact of the Great Recession.
 The blue line smooths the volatility with a nine-month exponential moving average suggested by our friend Bob Bronson of Bronson Capital Markets Research.
 The moving average reduces the distortion of seasonal sales events (e.g., Memorial Day and Labor Day weekend) and thus helps us visualize the trend.